Varicose Veins After Pregnancy – Will They Go Away and How to Treat Them

 2. What if my varicose veins don’t go away after delivery?

 If your symptoms do not subside within 3 to 6 months after the birth of your baby, we recommend that you opt for varicose vein treatment.
-However, in most cases, your doctor may recommend you to wait until your body recovers from childbirth, and in some cases, until you stop breastfeeding your baby.
+However, in most cases, your doctor may recommend that you wait until your body recovers from childbirth, and in some cases, until you stop breastfeeding your baby.

 If you suffer from the condition of varicose veins after pregnancy, you can try various home remedies and other treatment options.
 However, first, get your doctor’s approval for the same!

-Also Read: Back Pain After Pregnancy
+Back Pain after Pregnancy